liip/LiipImagineBundle/UPGRADE.md

     ```

-  - __[Enqueue]__ You have to replace the given code with a new one If use enqueue to resolve images in background.
+  - __[Enqueue]__ Enqueue's producer send() method has been deprecated and will be removed, use sendCommand() instead.
+When interacting with the producer to resolve images in the background you must make the following changes to your code:

     ```php
     <?php